TheWolverine - Under The Lights: Previewing Big Games For Michigan Commits

 Under The Lights: Previewing Big Games For Michigan Commits

-Football season is officially here as high school games have kicked off across the country over the last couple of weeks.
+Football season is in full swing as high schools across the country are getting into the meat of their schedules.

 Several of Michigan’s commits are set to be back in action this weekend.
 The Wolverine’s EJ Holland is also ready to hit the road to see Wolverine pledges and top targets.